Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

 Still, most free apps don’t require or even offer background checks.
 It’s an expensive and difficult feature to implement.
 Requiring background checks can be bad for business because that extra step may discourage casual singles who are curious enough to join but not serious enough to undergo a background check.

-And if you’re set on using a dating site with no background checks, consider a third-party checker, like DateID.
-These services can be even more comprehensive than in-app checks, so they’re a great way to keep cautious.
+And if you’re set on using a dating site with no background checks, consider a third-party checker, such as DateID16.
+These services can be even more comprehensive than in-app checks, so they’re a great way to stay cautious.

 The reality of catfish is much darker and more common.
 According to a 2024 report put together by Gitnux, 64% of adults reported believing they have been catfished online.
 While not all catfishing schemes result in financial loss, many turn into romance scams.